Flank/flank-dashboard/docs/19_security_audit_document.md

 | `isDebugMenuEnabled`            | Indicates whether the `Debug Menu` feature is enabled.                |
 | `isPasswordSignInOptionEnabled` | Indicates whether the `Email and Password` sign in option is enabled. |

-Here is a table of security rules applied to the `feature_config` collection.
+Here is a table of security rules applied to the `feature_config` collection:

 | Operation | [Security Rules](#security-rules-description) |
 |-----------|----------------|